 Homemade Brat Burgers feature homemade brat patties made with ground pork and everyday spices.
 They're a dead ringer for the real thing!

-homemade brat burger on a bun with caramelized onions
+homemade brat burger on a plate

 homemade brat burgers on the grill